-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION

-MCD OUTCOME COMPONENT SCHOOL PLAN All staff responsible for implementing the student's program, including substitute teachers, will have access to, or a copy of, the IEP and a clear understanding of the supports and services required for the student.
-The Resource Specialist Teacher and other support providers will use Welligent to document provision of services as required in MCD Outcome 13.
-A room is designated as the IEP Meeting room.
-The room is supplied with all the needed forms and documents necessary, as well as wireless access and a speaker-phone.
-Children with active IEPs will be placed in their home school with appropriately identified supports to the greatest extent possible.
-The increased home school placement will meet MCD Outcome 8.
-If the district does not have an appropriate program at the home school, the child will be placed in the school closest to their home school with transportation provided.
-Outcomes 10, 18 Procedures for Identification and Assessment of Students SMArT Academy will follow LAUSD's Multi-tiered Framework for Instruction, Intervention, and Support found in BUL-4827.1 to guide all its practices relating to instruction and intervention.
-The essential components of this framework are described below.
-In a multi-tiered approach to instruction and intervention, teachers provide instruction at each tier of service that is differentiated, culturally responsive, evidence-based and aligned to grade-level, content standards.
+MCD OUTCOME COMPONENT SCHOOL PLAN Outcomes 10, 18 Procedures for Identification and Assessment of Hilda L. Solis Learning Academy will follow LAUSD's Multi-tiered Framework for Instruction, Intervention, and Support found in BUL-4827.1 to guide all its practices relating to instruction and intervention.
+The essential components of this framework are described below: Students In a multi-tiered approach to instruction and intervention, teachers provide instruction at each tier of service that is differentiated, culturally responsive, evidence-based and aligned to grade-level, content standards.
 All students should have universal access to this high-quality instruction.
 Universal access refers to the right of all students to have equal opportunity and access to high quality, grade-level instruction and behavioral support, regardless of socioeconomic status, ethnicity, background, or disabilities.
 In the LAUSD, four instructional methodologies and strategies have been identified to scaffold culturally and linguistically diverse students' universal access to core instruction.
-The research affirms that all students, including SWDs, benefit from the integration of key access methodologies such as cooperative and communal learning, instructional conversations, the use of advanced graphic organizers, and targeted academic language development).
+The research affirms that all students, including SWDs, benefit from the integration of key access methodologies such as cooperative and communal learning, instructional conversations, the use of advanced graphic organizers, and targeted academic language development.
 These methodologies are used across three tiers. • Tier 1 is known as "Core Instruction" to which all students must have universal access.
 All students receive high quality, evidence-based, core classroom curriculum and instruction.
 It is expected that of all of the students receiving core instruction, 80-85% of students will be proficient when good first instruction is delivered.
 To monitor and evaluate student progress, California Standards Tests (CST), CELDT, periodic assessments, curriculum-based measures, and behavior data (e.g. suspensions, office daily referrals) are used to guide and inform instruction/intervention.
 Within Tier 1, identified students receive additional differentiated instruction and support to improve their academic performance and to prevent them from falling behind.
-All st
+All students are universally screened at the beginning of the school year in order to identify learners that need additional support or advanced learners that need acceleration or extended learning opportunities.
+Instruction is matched to student needs based on levels of performance and rates of student progress.
+Over time, quick curriculum-based assessments are used to measure growth, monitor progress and inform changes in instruction.

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION